edmilson-fnk/affinity-decisions/README.md

 # 3. Future changes
 - Actually save the full hand instead of it's hash code before showing the results
 - Show the N most likely hands
+- Make it intelligent enough to play the game and decide whether or not mulligan, saving it's results for further analysis.